XYQuadrat/xyquadrat-blog/content/infk-faq/_index.md

 Other things to mention:
 - Some take "Introduction to Machine Learning" already in the 4th semester, because for your thesis it is nice to have known that already (more than 80% of thesis have ML in them) and to shovel free your last semester i.e. to do less ECTS and have more time for the thesis.
-- Wahlfächer are mostly just replacements for Kernfächer
+- Wahlfächer are mostly just replacements for Kernfächer.
 - Seminar spots will be gone quickly after enrollment opens - so doing it in the 6th semester can be a bit risky in the sense that it's problematic if you don't get a spot.

 ### How do I know what course to pick?